 - The script and tricks in the ODF scripting section of this website show how to create office-ready texts, presentations and spreadsheets automatically, in the OpenDocument format, which is a worldwide standards.
 This is all many people need to work today.
 Sometimes, however, it’s still necessary to either print those documents, or exchange them to somebody in other formats, like PDF or those of the older releases of Microsoft Office (newer releases of this program are already partially compatible with OpenDocument through free plugins, so if your partners have those versions they should really use those plugins, instead of bothering you with requests for drug-like, legacy file formats, but that’s another story).

-- This page gives a general overview of a flow for transforming ASCII files in print-ready PDF books.
+This page gives a general overview of a flow for transforming ASCII files in print-ready PDF books.
 The reasons for setting up such a flow in this way are explained in the first part of this tutorial.
-Basic workflow The basic usage of txt2tags is really simple.
-Once you’ve written something that you need to convert to PDF, text or HTML you can launch the graphic interface with the -gui option or run a command like this at the prompt:

 - Tell me and I may write about it Computers and software should make life easier and help us to save time (and money), not waste it.
 Many commercial programs are (or look) much more polished, complete and user friendly because they let you do the simplest things very quickly and easily, just clicking around in a graphical interface.
 The downside of all this simplicity is that it is can be very hard or time consuming to do anything above that first level of usage.